 Meeting as a group for the first time this morning, we have breakfast at the hotel and a challenge briefing, before we transfer away from the city traffic to the outskirts of Milan, where we have our bike fitting and start our challenge.
 Leaving Milan, we cycle towards the hills of Northern Italy through suburbs and smaller towns, such as Treviglio, stopping for lunch along the way.
 After approximately 85 km, we reach Lake Iseo, one of the several large lakes in this region of Italy and complete our day’s cycling when we reach the nearby city of Brescia, where we’ll stay the night.
 Brescia is a modern city with a beautiful, historic centre, featuring the San Salvator Basilica, a former monastery.
 The city was originally founded 3,200 years ago and was an important pre-Roman regional centre.

-We spend our last day of the challenge cycling through a National Park and its wonderful rolling hills, stopping for lunch along the way.
+Bidding farewell to Romeo and Juliet, we leave Verona and spend our last day of the challenge cycling through a National Park and its wonderful rolling hills, stopping for lunch along the way.
 Drawing closer to our finish line, we approach the metropolis of Venice and complete our ride when we reach Mestre, part of mainland Venice on the North Western shore of the Adriatic Sea.
 We dismount our bikes here as it isn’t possible to cycle right into the tourist centre without a dip in the sea!
 Tonight, we gather for a group dinner to bid ourselves a big Bravo for our fantastic achievement, before settling down for a well-earned rest.